-It's a Full Moon Tonight: Speaker Meaning and the Interpretation and Construction of Executive Orders (with Related Reflections on Legislative Speaker Meaning)
+It's a Full Moon Tonight: Speaker Meaning and the Interpretation and Construction of Executive Orders

-Wake Forest Journal of Law & Policy (Forthcoming)
+Wake Forest Journal of Law & Policy, Forthcoming

-53 Pages Posted: 7 Sep 2017 Last revised: 2 Oct 2017
+48 Pages Posted: 7 Sep 2017 Last revised: 25 Dec 2017

-Date Written: September 5, 2017
+Date Written: December 22, 2017

-This Article explores the interpretation and construction of executive orders using as examples President Trump’s two executive orders captioned “Protecting the Nation From Foreign Terrorist Entry Into the United States.”
-President Trump issued these orders in the wake of (among other things) Candidate Trump’s statements such as: “Islam hates us,” and “[w]e can’t allow people coming into this country who have this hatred.”
-Subsequent litigation involving the orders resulted in Presidential tweets such as: “People, the lawyers and the courts can call [the second executive order] whatever they want, but I am calling it what we need and what it is, a TRAVEL BAN!”
+President Trump issued the Two Executive Orders in the context of (among other things) Candidate Trump’s statements such as: “Islam hates us,” and “[W]e can’t allow people coming into this country who have this hatred.”
+President Trump subsequently provided further context including his tweet about the second of his Two Executive Orders: “People, the lawyers and the courts can call [the second of the Two Executive Orders] whatever they want, but I am calling it what we need and what it is, a TRAVEL BAN!”